tytydraco/yessleep/out/I_hate_Valentines_Day.md

 \---

-The reason I’m telling you all of this right now is because this morning, in front of the door to my apartment was a red heart shaped-box.
+The reason I’m telling you all of this right now is because this morning, in front of the door to my apartment was a red heart shaped-box with a withered, dead violet poking out from under the ribbon.
 It had been so long.
 I went on one date, one FRICKIN’ date for Valentine’s Day with someone I barely knew, and everything's coming back to haunt me.

 There was a note attached to the box.
 Handwritten.
 In big dark letters, it said – “*YOU PINKY PROMISED*.”